illerucis/usa_equal_area_grid/README.md

 Usage:

 Let X be the desired area in square miles of each equal area cell

+From the command-line:

+    $ python grid_generator.py X

+From the interpeter:

     >> from grid_generator import GridGenerator
     >> GridGenerator(sqrt(X)).run()